shreeshjha/RepoScout/TESTING.md

 - `j` / `k` or arrow keys to navigate results
 - `/` to enter search mode
 - `F` to toggle filters panel
-- `R` to toggle between stats and README preview
+- `R` to fetch and display README (fetches automatically on first press, cached afterward)
 - `Enter` to open repository in browser
 - `q` to quit